 The formation of trading relationships, marriages, clubs, classes and communities has long fascinated both economists and sociologists.
 Decentralized matching theory with search frictions and endogenous segregation offers one plausible explanation of how people form such matchings.
 This theory predicts that, in a perfect mating equilibrium, a coarser version of Becker's assortative matching occurs, where blocks of agents sorted by ability mate with each other.
 Furthermore, this theory predicts that, when it is possible to segment the market into multiple markets, there exists a unique matching equilibrium where agents partition into segments and matching occurs only among agents belonging to the same segment.
-As segregation provides high types with a means to reduce search costs and ameliorate the negative externality inflicted by low types, the theory predicts that segregation will improve market efficiency.
+With complementary production functions, as segregation provides high types with a means to reduce search costs and ameliorate the negative externality inflicted by low types, the theory predicts that segregation will improve market efficiency.

-This paper reports results from the first experimental study of decentralized matching theory with search frictions.
+This paper reports results from the first experimental study of decentralized matching theory with search frictions in the laboratory.
 In this experiment, we operationalize segregation institution by providing two markets.
 We then compare agent strategies with and without segregation institution.
 To test the robustness of the theoretical predictions, we use two different environments, payoff matrix 1 and payoff matrix 2.
-In payoff matrix 1, in equilibrium, there are two groups of mutually-accepting agents with or without segregation institution.
+In payoff matrix 1, in the segregation equilibrium, there are two groups of mutually-accepting agents with or without segregation institution.
+In payoff matrix 1, in the collocation equilibrium, all agents collocate in the same market and they are mutually acceptable to each other.
 In payoff matrix 2, in equilibrium, everyone accepts everyone else without the segregation institution.
 However, with segregation institution in payoff matrix 2, there is no pure strategy segregation equilibrium.